Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 18:
+>Exam in school and preparing the weekend for my family, two days in a row with just a few hours of code, sadly.

 >Day 17:
 >Valentine's day, family time, exams tomorrow.
 I'll make sure to get atleast 2-3h of code in now tho.
 >Will keep working on my authentication system, today i will probably play around with passportjs, bcryptjs and joi.